Drawing of Product

 Teacher / Lecturer

-1. Principles for drawing a simple product, pencil drawing;
+Principles for drawing a simple product, pencil drawing

-2. Drawing a simple product, linear drawing, pencil drawing; by model;
+Drawing a simple product, linear drawing by model

-3. Drawing a simple product, light and shadow, pencil drawing, by model;
+Drawing a simple product, light and shadow by model

-6. Drawing a complex product, linear drawing, pencil drawing, by model;
+Drawing a complex product, linear drawing by model

-7. Drawing a complex product, light and shadow, pencil drawing, by model;
+Drawing a complex product, light and shadow by model

-12. Design sketch, product drawing according to model, drawing with markers;
+Design sketch, product drawing according to model, drawing with markers

-13. Depiction of product, free technique, evaluation of the semester / strengths and weaknesses of individual works /.
+Evaluation of the semester, strengths and weaknesses of individual works

 eLearning: currently opened course